-- Any variations on CoP, if similar, otherwise summarise and attach procedures manual - Office procedures, ditto - List of personnel involved in the exercise (including designation and role within team).
+- If there are variations from the pre-harvest inventory procedures summarise and attach procedures manual. - Office procedures same - List of personnel involved in the exercise (including designation and role within team).
 Breakdown of dates and time spent on line cutting, enumeration and processing of information.